zellyn/a2audit/v0/index.md

 ## E000B

 This is a the Cxxx-ROM check part of the auxiliary memory data-driven test (see E000A for a description of the other part).
 After a full reset, we perform a testdata-driven sequence of instructions.
 Finally we check which parts of Cxxx ROM seem to be visible.
 We check C100-C2FF, C300-C3FF, C400-C7FF (which should be the same as C100-C2FF), and C800-CFFE.
 For more details, see Understanding the Apple IIe, by James Fielding Sather, Pg 5-28.

+## E000C

+$400 main memory and $300 aux memory seem to write to the same place, which is probably an emulator bug.